loki3/flexagonator/docs/draw-apis.md

-  Front,          // only display what's on the front side, use leaf properties Back,           // only display what's on the back side, use leaf properties LeafLabels,     // put everything on one side, use labels from the leaf properties }
+  Front,          // only display what's on the front side, use leaf properties Back,           // only display what's on the back side, use leaf properties LeafLabels,     // put everything on one side, use labels from the leaf properties FoldingAndLabels, // put everything on one side, use labels from the leaf properties or folding order if not present }

 { // DrawStripCaption